-This definitional exclusion from the definition of "security" makes all insurance, endowment policies and annuity contracts outside the scope of the New Jersey Uniform Securities Law and the regulations thereunder.
-The proposal's imprecise and undefined terms summarized above, however, could pull these statutorily excluded categories into the proposed regulation, as explained above.
-Again, while we do not support the proposal, if it advances further, it must contain a blanket exclusion for the issuance and sale of variable life insurance and variable annuities.
+This definitional exclusion from the definition of "security" makes it clear that all insurance, endowment policies and annuity contracts are outside the scope of the Massachusetts Uniform Securities Act and the regulations thereunder.
+All insurance, endowment and annuity contracts, therefore, are also excluded from the scope of regulations adopted under the Massachusetts Uniform Securities Act.
+The proposal's imprecise and undefined terms summarized below in Section V, however, could invalidly pull these statutorily excluded insurance products, and the broker-dealers selling them, into the proposed regulation.